UPDATED AUG 3, 2020

 Choolaah has some of the most flavorful and healthy eats in the city.
 This East Liberty restaurant combines Indian favorites with BBQ, and their menu features vegan- and vegetarian-friendly options.
 Be adventurous and try their veggie masala bowl with rice or their legendary Choolaah salad with veggie croquettes.

 Pittsburgh, say hello to healthy fast food and modernized touch-screen ordering.
-At honeygrow, you can customize your meal or order right off the carefully-curated menu.
-Vegan and gluten-free options are aplenty, but be sure to let the staff know of any food allergies—they can swap out a fresh wok to avoid cross-contamination.
-Do yourself a favor and try the Red Coconut Curry with roasted spicy tofu — you can thank us later.
+At honeygrow, you can customize your salad or noodle bowl, or order right off the carefully-curated menu.
+Vegan and gluten-free options are aplenty, but be sure to let the staff know of any food allergies — they can swap out a fresh wok to avoid cross-contamination.
+Do yourself a favor and try the red coconut curry with roasted spicy tofu — you can thank us later.

-The hidden gem of Millvale, this tea company is serving up all vegetarian and mostly vegan fare.
-Tupelo's menu changes almost daily, but staple items like their Brie and Pepper Jam Sandwich (with an option for a vegan cheese substitute) are usually available.
+The hidden gem of Millvale, this tea company serves up all vegetarian and mostly vegan fare.
+Tupelo's menu changes almost daily, but staple items include sandwiches, soups, and assorted sweets.
 Before you head out, be sure to check out their wall of tea and variety of blends.
 Interested in making your very own tea blend?
 They can do that, too!

 An organic dessert cafe with velvet vibes in Lawrenceville, this spot serves up cake by the slice along with custom creations and vegan options galore.
 One of their latest delights?
 Rosewater Cardamom Baby Cakes with honey pistachio cream.
 An added bonus: they’re open until 11pm, so they can satisfy your late night sweet tooth cravings.